 Weight is usually more accurate when it comes to measuring the amount of cooking ingredients you need.
 If you prefer volume units such as cups, you can use our pounds to cups calculator!
-However, you need to remember that densities of products vary among brands, so the one you have may differ a bit.
-We've chosen the averaged value from several sources, so the value should be more or less fine.
+However, you need to remember that the densities of products vary among brands, so the one you have may differ a bit.
+We've chosen the average value from several sources, so the value should be more or less fine.
 If your recipe doesn't require high precision, our pounds to cups calculator is a safe bet.

 Below, you'll find the conversions not only for two popular flour choices - all-purpose and cake flour - but also for seven other types of flour:

 If you're a fan of pancakes or crêpes.
 Challenge yourself and try one of 15 unique recipes for pancakes from all over the world - you won't be disappointed!